jmyers7/book/_build/html/_sources/chapters/10-models.md

 Here, $\rho$ is the ReLU function and $\sigma$ is the sigmoid function.
 ````

 The name "neural network" comes from a loose analogy with networks of biological neurons in the human brain.
-For this reason, sometimes the neural networks just defined are called _artificial neural networks_ (*ANN*s).
+For this reason, sometimes neural networks just defined are called _artificial neural networks_ (*ANN*s).

 Following the pattern begun with linear and logistic regression models, we first want to give the probability functions that we will use in the [next chapter](learning) to train neural network models.
 The first one is: